-Fruit is Your Friend
+1. Fruit is Your Friend

 Not only will these healthy snacks give you the energy boost you need, but you’ll feel better about avoiding a mindless sugar-induced roller coaster ride and can indulge in something even more tasty for dinner later.

-Change Up Your Surroundings
+2. Change Up Your Surroundings

-Mondays are so boring because the monotony of your same old weekly routine is back.
+Mondays are often boring because the monotony of your same old weekly routine is back.
 So why not mix things up?
 Next time you start to feel an afternoon slump coming on, step outside and take a mini adventure somewhere around your workplace or neighborhood.

-Explore a new hallway in the office, chat with a colleague you haven't caught up with in a while, or discover a hidden nook to work from for a small change of scenery — it might sound silly, but it can go a long way in boosting your energy and motivation.
+Take 10 or 15 minutes to go explire a new hallway in the office, chat with a colleague you haven't caught up with in a while, or discover a hidden nook to work from for a small change of scenery — it might sound silly, but it can go a long way in boosting your energy and motivation.

 Get Up and Get Moving (and Maybe Even Get Dancing?)